From the Archives : The Shithead (Aug. 2018)

 an die Jura.
 Jahre weckten Stein und Schale auf zu vergessen — die Flüsterfarnen

-hoch im Felsen, Haine lang axthell.
+hoch im Felsen, Weiler lang axthell.
 Kleidung vom Kind du sollst gewesen sein,

 die es noch in Fotos trägt, deponiert dich wieder anzuziehen.
 Vom Kronendach